olcf/olcf-user-docs/services_and_applications/jupyter/overview.rst

 .. image:: /images/jupyter/login.png

-After successful authentication you will be presented with a choice of JupyterLab images (similar to the image below):
+After successful authentication you will be presented with a choice of JupyterLab images (similar to the image below if you are using the Moderate JupyterHub):

 - CPU-Only Orion/Filesystem Heavy Workload Lab
 - CPU-Only Compute Heavy Workload Lab